 "It was and I did."
 Well, Kingsley and Sturgis had played with it, but I had seen them doing it.

 "Can you tell me anything about how it works?"

 "I know one thing."
 I paused when Arthur held up a hand and withdrew a quill and notebook from his robe pocket.
 He gestured his readiness.
 I said, "If you turn the microwave on without anything inside, it overheats and dies."

 "Really?"
 Arthur scratched furiously on parchment.

 "Yeah," I answered.
 "I reckon Mrs. Dursley's going to throw a bigger fit over that than when she discovered there was no 'All England Best Kept Suburban Lawn Competition.'"

 Arthur chuckled.
 Beside him, Molly smiled, even as she scolded, "Shhh!
 The meeting is about to start!"

-The Order meeting was productive, but it seemed the furore caused when I tripped over the umbrella stand after saying goodbye to Emmeline was an omen.
+The Order meeting was productive, but it seemed the uproar caused when I tripped over the umbrella stand after saying goodbye to Emmeline was an omen.
 The dinner that followed ended in discord.

-I agreed with Molly and Remus that Harry wasn't old enough to join the Order and shouldn't be given too much information, due to the dangers involved, but I understood Sirius' point, too.
+I agreed with Molly and Remus that Harry wasn't old enough to join the Order and shouldn't be given too much information, due to the dangers involved, but I understood Sirius's point too.
 Harry Potter was not an average fifteen-year-old boy.
 He shouldn't be treated like one.